Articles | Volume 7, issue 1

 Short summary

 Increased sizes of modern turbines require extended descriptions of the atmospheric wind and its correlation to loads.
 Here, a surrogate stochastic method for estimating the bending moments at the main shaft is proposed.
-Based on the Center for Wind Pressure dynamics, an advantage is the possibility of stochastically reconstructing large amounts of load data.
-Atmospheric measurements and modeled data demonstrate the validity of the method.
+Based on the center of wind pressure dynamics, an advantage is the possibility of stochastically reconstructing large amounts of load data.
+Atmospheric measurements and modeled data demonstrate the validity of this method.

 Wessel van der Deijl, Martín Obligado, Stéphane Barre, and Christophe Sicot